JMS55/jms55.github.io/content/posts/2025_09_07_solari_bevy_0_17/index.md

 These techniques, while theoretically sound, proved challenging to use in practice.
 Screen space probes were tricky to get good quality out of (reusing and reprojecting the same probe across multiple pixels is hard!), and radiance cascades brought its own set of artifacts and performance costs.

-On top of the algorithmic challenges, the ecosystem simply wasn't ready. wgpu's raytracing support existed only as a work-in-progress PR that never got merged upstream.
+On top of the algorithmic challenges, the ecosystem simply wasn't ready.
+Wgpu's raytracing support existed only as a work-in-progress PR that never got merged upstream.
 Maintaining a fork of wgpu (and by extension, Bevy) was time-consuming and unsustainable.
 After months of dealing with these challenges, I shelved the project.

 In the 2 years since, I've learned a bunch more, raytracing has been upstreamed into wgpu, and raytracing algorithms have gotten much more developed.
 I've restarted the project with a new approach (ReSTIR, DLSS-RR), and soon it will be released as an official Bevy plugin!